I am an official Venezianico dealer.

 Optional: the Venezianico Grand Tour as an alternative direction

 If you find the new Nereide GMT 39 exciting but want to look around a bit more, you can also take a look at the Grand Tour.
-Stylistically, it doesn’t fit exactly in the same line, but it is interesting for many who appreciate the mix of technology, design, and character in Venezianico.
+Stylistically, it doesn't fit exactly into the same line, but it is interesting for many who appreciate Venezianico for its mix of technology, design, and character.

 To the Venezianico Nereide GMT Grand Tour in the shop